Land of Eire: A Bucket List Trip to Ireland

 Category: Bucket Lists

-What Would You Like to Do
+What Would You Like to Do?

 You can come on a packaged tour that specializes in any of those reasons, or you can plan your own trip.
 Obviously the package tours are a lot easier, whisking you from the airport to your hotel, picking out restaurants, and squiring you around to see the sights.
 That relieves much of the stress of traveling, and is quite relaxing.
 You will have to be part of a group, which might range from 10-12 to over 50 people.
 Although that can make you feel like you are part of a herd, you might also meet some interesting travel companions.
 For single people, this can be a much more social way to travel.
 Planning your own trip, with or without the help of a travel agent, has the advantage of customizing your experience to the activities and sights you are looking for.
-Since driving on the left side of the road is a bit harrowing, hiring a driver is a safer bet than renting a car.
+Since driving on the left side of narrow roads is a bit harrowing, if you are on your own hiring a driver is a safer bet than renting a car.

 Where to Visit